wigolo is in public beta — everything works, and it's improving fast. Hit a rough edge? Tell us

 How it works

-The fetch ladder escalates to a real browser on what it sees — SPA markers, challenge bodies, thin content — not domain guesses.
+The keyless fetch ladder escalates to a real browser on what it sees — SPA markers, challenge bodies, thin content — not domain guesses.
+It clears most challenge sites with no keys; the strictest managed-challenge and IP-reputation walls need an opt-in proxy, solver, or reader.
 It learns per-domain, and unlearns when a site stops needing it.

 agent → cache "postgres logical replication"